 APC Mining was organized to engage in mining, processing, manufacturing, buying and selling of all kinds of ores, metals and minerals.
-It applied permits with the DENR for the exploration of chromite, copper and nickel deposits in Zambales, Palawan and Mindoro areas and was granted a mining permit in Alubijid, Misamis Oriental.
-APC Mining later found that the latter area has low prospect for chromite, copper and nickel.
-And as such, on September 17, 2013, APC Mining wrote a letter to the Mines and Geosciences Bureau of the DENR informing the agency that it is giving up its exploration permit in Alubijid.
+It was granted a mining permit for the exploration of chromite, copper and nickel deposits in Alubijid, Miami's Oriental.
+In 2013, APC Mining gave up its exploration permit because the area has low prospect for chromite, copper and nickel.